WeAreDevelopers-com/code100/puzzles/congressdata/readme.md

 # WeAreDevelopers World Congress Session analysis

 You get a [dataset containing all sessions](data.json) of the WeAreDevelopers World Congress.
+You can also [browse the data](display.html) instead of reading JSON to get an idea what awaits you.

 Write a script that returns a JSON object with the following properties: